 Kristen Bethke Wendell

-Adjunct Assistant Professor, Department of Education, Tufts University School of Arts and Sciences
+Adjunct Associate Professor, Department of Education, Tufts School of Arts and Sciences

-- Assistant Professor, College of Education and Human Development
+Assistant Professor, College of Education and Human Development, University of Massachusetts-Boston

 Research Assistant, Center for Engineering Education and Outreach

 Science and Technology Policy Fellow, National Academy of Engineering

 Kristen Wendell's research area is engineering education.
 Her research group studies learning and teaching dynamics in a range of engineering learning environments.
 Wendell is especially interested in learning experiences that are consistent with the work of disciplinary communities (e.g., practicing scientists and engineers) while also enabling knowledge construction by the learners.
 She seeks to shed light on barriers that prevent both teachers and learners – especially those from historically marginalized groups – from meaningful participation in engineering.
 Major projects emphasize community-based engineering curricula and professional development, engineering discourse studies in elementary classrooms, multimedia design notebooking, and responsive teaching for engineering.
 Wendell’s lab is located at the Tufts Center for Engineering Education and Outreach (CEEO).
 Below are highlights from recent and ongoing projects, most supported by the National Science Foundation.
 For more information, visit the Wendell Lab.

 - Wendell is working with Chelsea Andrews, Ethan Danahy, Patricia Paugh, and teachers in South Boston to develop and study a new tablet-based design notebooking app built to promote collaboration and sense-making. http://designkeeper.me